 - Avoid spammy sites: You don’t like spammy sites and neither do search engines.
 Don’t get caught up in link farms (websites with the sole purpose of featuring links to increase rankings) or try to get on any dodgy looking sites.

 - Start a blog: If you haven’t got one already, then get one!
-Blogs offer your customers relevant and useful content and offer numerous other benefits.
+Blog content offer your customers relevant and useful information and offer numerous other benefits.
 As you become a leader in your industry, people will look to your information and you earn your links.

 - Guest posts: There are a bunch of sites and blogs that are happy to feature guest posts.
 Outreach to them, write killer blog posts and earn your links!